sfsu-joseo/CSC645/labs/lab3/README.md

 Both of them share the same client id which basically is the pid of the process.
 Therfore, the clienthandler related to a client process knows exactely where to send the message based on the pid.
 This is already implemented by the sockets library.
 So, you don't need to worry about this.

+## Testing your program

+Since you already have a client program from lab #2, try to run your server program first in a terminal windows using your localhost as the IP address for your server and bind a random port to it (i.e 12000).
+Next, try to create a connection between your client and server.
+Also, try to share some data between them.

+For this lab is ok if your server does not support multiple connections at the same time.
+In order to accomplish that, you'll need to thread your clients in the server.
+More about this in lab #4.

+Now that you completed this lab and have a basic understanding about how TCP clients and server work, you can get started with the TCP Centralized Client-Server project